prettycode/typescript-console-app/README.md

 -   No code may have any coding guideline violations.
 -   No unit tests may be failing.
 -   The program must be able to execute without returning a non-zero exit code after building.
+-   All the CI rules can be validated by running a single npm script (❌)

+The **build artifacts** that should be published for by each build:

+-   Test results
+-   Code coverage results
+-   NPM audit report (standalone, i.e. not stdout logs) (❌)
+-   Report of licenses used by packages in this project (❌)